-Secondly, we have been placed 21st in the Inclusive UK Employers Awards.
+Secondly, we have been placed 12th in the Inclusive UK Employers Awards.
 This is a prestigious award scheme that rewards organisations for harnessing a diverse workforce and excelling in equality and inclusion across all strands of diversity.
-We are the third of only 4 police forces listed in the top 50.
+We are now the top Police force in the country within the top 50.

 The NBPA works to place fairness at the heart of the police agenda by pursuing initiatives for progressing minority officers and staff.
 These include mentoring schemes, leadership programmes, and women in policing projects supported by the National Institute for Leadership and Empowerment.
 The NBPA has a high profile within the Home Office and Government Strategic Committees and is influential amongst policing stakeholders and decision making groups.